leanprover-community/mathlib3/docs/tactics.md

 * with 'generic' goals (in particular anything involving numerals) you will get many spurious suggestions.

+There is also a `conv` mode, which may be more useful: it only reports rewrites that transform the entire current focus, so if you expect to be able to rewrite some particular subexpression using a lemma, you can use `congr` and `skip` inside `conv` to focus on that subexpression, and then call `rw_hint`, which hopefully will then return fewer false positives that `rw_hint` on the entire original goal.

-The main use case is for users with some familiarity with the mathlib naming conventions, who may be able to scan through a list of suggestions and quickly recognise from the names which are the actually relevant suggestions.
+The main use case for `rw_hint` is for users with some familiarity with the mathlib naming conventions, who may be able to scan through a list of suggestions and quickly recognise from the names which are the actually relevant suggestions.
 Beginners unfamiliar with these conventions may find `rw_hint` unhelpful.

 ## solve_by_elim